veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 A linearized PDF file is one that has been organized in a special way to enable efficient incremental access in a network environment.
 The file is valid PDF in all respects, and is compatible with all existing viewers and other PDF applications.
 Enhanced viewer applications can recognize that a PDF file has been linearized and can take advantage of that organization (as well as added "hint" information) to enhance viewing performance.

 As a result of this optimization, the ID of the linearized PDF can be fount in two different places: in the last document trailer and in the trailer for the first page, normally located at the beginning of the document.
 These two IDs shall be identical to avoid any ambiguities in identifying the PDF document by its ID entry.

 * Object type: `CosDocument`
 * Test condition: `(isLinearized != true)|| lastID == null || (firstPageID == lastID)`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO 19005-1:2005/Cor.2:2011, 6.1.3
   * Rule 6.1.3-1

-## Rule 6.1.4-1
+## Rule <a name="6.1.4-1"></a>$

 ### Requirement